MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-start-call.md

 1. Select the tile for the participant that you want to remove.

 1. When the tile flips over, select **Remove**.

+## Receive a call from a remote collaborator

+When working in Guides, a notification displays when someone calls you.
+You can:

+- Select **Video** or say "Guides, Video on?" to accept the call with your video on, showing the remote collaborators your view.

+- Select **Phone** or say "Guides, Mic on?" to accept the call with audio only.

+- Select **Ignore** or say "Guides, Ignore?" to decline the call.

 ## End a call